Click here to subscribe

 Have your papers that have to be graded every got totally out of hand?
-You know where if you add one more paper to it all my come tumbling down like a tower of bricks, and cover the floor in a blanket of snow.
-I tried hard to keep up with that ever growing stack and keep it manageable, but sometimes life just got in the way.
+You know where if you add one more paper to it all may come tumbling down like a tower of bricks, and cover the floor with a blanket of snow.
+I tried hard to keep up with that ever-growing stack and keep it manageable, but sometimes life just got in the way.

 I wish I could wave a magic wand and make your pile disappear for a moment…it is like laundry isn’t it….but I can’t.
 I can provide you a free assessment though, so instead of spending time creating a grade, you can grade.

-Today is part three in our quick study of place value with decimals, or decimal relationships.
+Today is part three of our quick study of place value with decimals, or decimal relationships.

 On day one, we created an interactive notebook and played with base ten blocks and grid paper.